MayaraGimenes/Parkinson_Disease_Prediction/README.md

-In this report, we present an approach of Parkinson's disease(PD) prediction using modern machine learning techniques such as Support Vector Machine (SVM), Neural Networks, XGBoost, Random Forest and Naive Bayes.
+In this report, we present an approach of Parkinson's disease(PD) prediction using modern machine learning techniques such as Support Vector Machine (SVM), Neural Networks, XGBoost, Random Forest, Naive Bayes and automatic ML generation with TPOT.
 We used a dataset available online with voice variations of health individuals and patients with PD.
 Through correlated measures, we selected the 10 most correlated features, then we evaluated the model using the k-fold cross validation method leading to the best accuracy of 89.65% using kernel support vector machine and XGBoost.

 ### Key Words